lofi

 • UML has roughly nine very specific diagram types, standardized worldwide

-Story about learning
+Story about learning (time permitting)

 • The time, the place, the people, and the skills